kairosnfts/sample-dynamic-nfts/README.md

 ## How it Works

 Most NFT smart contracts don't include images or attributes directly on-chain.
 Rather, they link to other URLs that host that information.
 In this case, Kairos holds the "state" of the NFT metadata, which is linked from the smart contract.
-If you update the NFT metadata, and then use a real-time [blockchain explorer](https://gemcase.vercel.app/), you will see the metadata referenced on-chain has updated with your changes.
+If you update the NFT metadata, and then use a [blockchain explorer](https://testnets.opensea.io/collection/bonsai-dynamic-nft), you will see the metadata referenced on-chain has updated with your changes.

 > **_NOTE:_** Some explorers and marketplaces, like Opensea, don't update metadata in real-time.
-Rather, they update on jobs every so often.
-So metadata changes may **seem** delayed, even if they aren't.
+Rather, they update on jobs that run periodically, so metadata changes may *seem* delayed, even if they aren't.
+In the case of Opensea, you can click on the three dots button in the top right of an NFT detail page to manually refresh the metadata.

 ## Support